background-image

 What is flexism and how does it affect us?

-To put it simply, flexism is the prejudice held against the concept of flexible working and those who utilise it by any means.
+In simple terms, flexism is the prejudice against flexible working arrangements and those who use them.
 Flexism is subtle, but it’s particularly evident in the recruitment industry, with only 30% of job vacancy advertisements in the UK mentioning the ability to work flexibly.

 Historical context is extremely relevant in the case of flexism.
-As we remain in a patriarchal society that continuously wavers its stance on minorities, it is difficult to advocate for widespread acceptance of an arrangement that did not traditionally benefit those in positions of power.
-The history of this bias is firmly rooted in sexism, though there is hope in terms of progression as the right to flexible working in the UK has now been extended to all those who require flexible working arrangements.
+In a patriarchal society that often wavers in its stance on minorities, advocating for widespread acceptance of flexiblity is challenging, as they traditionally did not benefit those in power.
+The history of this bias is firmly rooted in sexism, though there is hope in terms of progression as the right to flexible working in the UK has now been extended to all those who require flexible arrangements.
 Essentially, those who feel the guilt of working atypical hours to remain productive while tending to commitments within other aspects of their lives may now elect to adapt their working hours accordingly.

-Flexism is a relatively new term, unfamiliar to most.
-Coined by social entrepreneur and flexible working advocate Karen Mattison, it has been highlighted by several individuals in recent media, namely writer Megan Conner, whose article ‘The New Part Time’ in Red Magazine exposed the term to an all-important section of its target demographic—those who weren’t searching for it.
+Flexism is a relatively new term, coined by social entrepreneur and flexibility advocate Karen Mattison, and unfamiliar to most.
+It gained attention through recent media, particularly in writer Megan Conner’s article “The New Part Time” in Red Magazine.
+This introduced the term to an important section of its target demographic—those who weren’t actively searching for it.

 Who is really affected by flexism?